 Reading lists are important both for students who are voracious readers and those who are reluctant to pick up a book.
 They show a college the depth and breadth of your child’s interests and abilities, again adding another dimension to your child.
 These lists can include books your child has read for academic purposes or just for fun, as well as books on tape, books you read aloud as a family, or books that were only 75% completed.
 They don’t need to be listed as a bibliography – title and author is just fine.

 When you include these extras with your child’s transcript and course descriptions, a college is more likely to notice them from amidst the crowd of cookie cutter kids.
 Take the time and reap the benefits!

 Reading and Award Lists

-A well-conceived reading list and awards list can help colleges “fill in the blanks,” and make an accurate assessment of whether your student is well-educated and ready for college, as well as a good fit for their school.
-This class will demonstrate how to create a reading and awards list that will help your student gain an edge in the college admissions game.
+A well-conceived reading and award list can help colleges “fill in the blanks,” and make an accurate assessment of whether your student is well-educated and ready for college, as well as a good fit for their school.
+This class will demonstrate how to create a reading and award list that will help your student gain an edge in the college admissions game.